 Bárbara Arizti Martín

-Bárbara Arizti is Senior lecturer in English Literature at the Department of English and German Philology of Zaragoza University.
-After taking her degree she worked as a Spanish Assistant Teacher in York, UK.
+Bárbara Arizti is Senior lecturer in English Literature at the Department of English and German Philology of the University of Zaragoza.
+After taking her degree in English Philology, she worked as a Spanish Assistant Teacher in York, UK, for an academic year.
 In 1991, she obtained a competitive national scholarship to pursue her doctoral studies in Zaragoza and Norwich (School of English and American Studies, University of East Anglia).

-Striptease': the Discourses of Intimacy in David Lodge’s Changing Places and Small World (2002).
-In 2007 she co-edited with Silvia Martínez-Falquina the collective volume On the Turn: The Ethics of Fiction in Contemporary Narrative in English.
-The book is a selection of the best contributions to the international conference “X Jornadas de Literatura Contemporánea en Lengua Inglesa”, organised by Arizti and Martínez-Falquina in the year 2006.
-She has also published several articles and book chapters in scholarly journals and prestigious publishers on Lodge and other authors like Ian McEwan, Daniel Berrigan, Jean Rhys, Jamaica Kincaid, Janette Turner Hospital and Tim Winton.
-She is a regular contributor to conferences, especially those organised by AEDEAN, EASA and ACLALS.
+Striptease': the Discourses of Intimacy in David Lodge’s Changing Places and Small World (Peter Lang, 2002).
+In 2007 she co-edited with Silvia Martínez-Falquina the collective volume On the Turn: The Ethics of Fiction in Contemporary Narrative in English (Cambridge Scholars Publishing).
+She has published several articles and book chapters in scholarly journals as well as prestigious publishers on Lodge and other authors like Tim Winton, Jean Rhys, Jamaica Kincaid, Janette Turner Hospital, Carmel Bird, Elizabeth Jenkins, Daniel Berrigan, and Ian McEwan.
+She is a regular contributor to conferences, especially those organised by AEDEAN, ESSE, EASA and (E)ACLALS.

-Her current research interests are postcolonial literature and criticism, more concretely Australian and Caribbean literatures.
-She is particularly interested in the relationship between ethics and literature, Trauma Studies, Memory Studies, and, more recently, Transmodernity.
+Arizti’s main research interests are postcolonial literature and criticism.
+She is particularly interested in contemporary Australian literature, the relationship between ethics and the novel, Trauma Studies, Memory Studies, and, more recently, Transmodernity.
 Some of her latest publications are “From Egology to Ecology: Elements of the Transmodern in Tim Winton’s Eyrie” (Transmodern Perspectives on Contemporary Literatures in English.
-Jessica Aliaga-Lavrijen and José M. Yebra-Pertusa, eds.
-Routledge Studies in Contemporary Literature.
-London and New York: Routledge.
-2019); “Of Holes and Wounds: Postcolonial Trauma and the Gothic in Catherine Jinks’s The Road” (ES Review.
-Spanish Journal of English Studies, 39); “Self-representation and the (Im)possibility of Remembering in Jamaica Kincaid’s The Autobiography of My Mother and Mr. Potter”.
-(Traumatic Memory and the Ethical, Political and Transhistorical Functions of Literature.
+Jessica Aliaga-Lavrijsen and José M. Yebra-Pertusa, eds.
+Routledge, 2019); “Of Holes and Wounds: Postcolonial Trauma and the Gothic in Catherine Jinks’s The Road” (ES Review.
+Spanish Journal of English Studies, 2018); “Tim Winton’s Palimpsestuous Australianness in Island Home: A Landscape Memoir” (JEASA, 2018); “Self-representation and the (Im)possibility of Remembering in Jamaica Kincaid’s The Autobiography of My Mother and Mr. Potter” (Traumatic Memory and the Ethical, Political and Transhistorical Functions of Literature.
 Susana Onega, Constanza del Río y Maite Escudero, eds.
-Palgrave Studies in Cultural Heritage and Conflict series.
-Houndmills, Basingstoke: Palgrave Macmillan.
-2017); “The Holocaust in the Eye of the Beholder: Memory in Carmel Bird’s The Bluebird Café”.
+Palgrave Macmillan, 2017); and “The Holocaust in the Eye of the Beholder: Memory in Carmel Bird’s The Bluebird Café”.
 (Memory Frictions: Conflict, Negotiation, Politics.
 María Jesús Martínez Alfaro and Silvia Pellicer Ortín, eds.
-London and New York: Palgrave MacMillan.
-2017).
+Palgrave MacMillan, 2017).